-Twenty-five years ago, in 1984, a mission group formed at Pullen Memorial Baptist Church to explore ways to alleviate Raleigh’s critical shortage of housing for the homeless.
+Over thirty years ago, in 1984, a mission group formed at Pullen Memorial Baptist Church to explore ways to alleviate Raleigh’s critical shortage of housing for the homeless.
 Spurred in part by the death of a homeless man on a Raleigh street, the group began meeting weekly to pray and to plan, and also to become change makers, volunteering at the Ark Shelter and setting up an overflow shelter at Pullen.
 Then in 1986 a place on North East Street came up for sale, and by spring the next year a rundown rooming house had been transformed into a comfortable transitional residence for low-income men struggling to put their lives back together.
 As they are the first to insist, Paul Carr, Larry Highfill, and Jim Hutchby are three among many instrumental people who began their faith journey to North East Street a quarter century ago.
 These three, nonetheless, have been given unique recognition with their designation as the Founding Directors of Emmaus House.
 Recently, they generously shared some stories from the road.

 Paul Carr, Larry Highfill, and Jim Hutchby came to the new Pullen mission from markedly different directions.
 Larry Highfill was Professor of Religious Studies at N.C.
 State, where for thirty-some years he taught an introductory survey as well as advanced classes in Islam, Hinduism, and Buddhism.
 His retirement in 1986 allowed him to offer the full force of what one friend calls his "radiating" presence to Emmaus House.
 Paul Carr, who earned an undergraduate degree in English and advanced degrees in Theology and Business, left an active post in ministry to become a fund-raising consultant, work that took him to the Development Office at UNC-CH.
 Although there were reports of a "retirement" in the mid-90s, he continues to assist many educational and non-profit causes.
 Jim Hutchby, with degrees in Electrical Engineering as well as a minor in Physics, left a longtime position at the Research Triangle Institute in 1998 to establish a research center that still keeps him going around the globe, working "half-time" now as senior scientist for the Semiconductor Research Corporation.